carlyleec/portfolio-data/README.md

 # portfolio-data
-A collection of markdown files and other assets used to build my person website(s), associated backend datasources, and for just general playing around with data.
+A collection of markdown files and other assets used to build my personal website(s), associated backend datasources, and for just general playing around with data.

 ### Here's what I'm thinking